Eat Cake: How to Enjoy Without Overindulging

 I was given a bottle of Olife to try and was compensated for including the link and review in my post; however, all comments and opinions are mine.

 Birthdays and Halloween, Easter and Christmas.
 All times of the years when the celebration involves candy and cookies and all kinds of yummy treats.
-If it’s not the goodies, it’s the hot chocolate and cider and “mommy and daddy” drinks! lol!
+If it’s not the goodies, it’s the hot chocolate and cider and “mommy and daddy” drinks!
 We’re bombarded with all kinds of yumminess.
-They LOOK yummy!
-They SMELL yummy!
-And we know they TASTE yummy!
+They look yummy!
+They smell yummy!
+And we know they taste yummy!

-My birthday is coming up next week.
+My birthday is in September.
 I’m a firm believer that everyone needs a birthday cake.
 (I mean, if that’s what you like!
 Surely a treat of some sort, right??)

-I posted recently “everything is permissible but not everything is beneficial”.
+I have written in my devotional and share regularly how I believe that everything is permissible but not everything is beneficial.
 Actually there are two references to this in 1 Corinthians.
-The thing, though, is this……all things may be allowed but it’s not all beneficial for you, AND we don’t want to be mastered by anything.
+The thing, though, is this…all things may be allowed but it’s not all beneficial for you, and we don’t want to be mastered by anything.
 So when something gets to the point where we can’t live without it, then it is no longer helpful to us and therefore we should reconsider our relationship with it.
-This can apply to things like alcohol and even sugar or food in general.
-Too many of us know someone who has struggled with an addiction but even if it’s not to the point of addiction, anything that we eat that our bodies do not respond well to is something we should consider not eating.
-Or, if there is something that we eat and find that we just can’t stop eating it, then we should consider how to eliminate that from our home.
+This can apply to things like alcohol, sugar, or food in general.
+Too many of us know someone who has struggled with an addiction but even if it’s not to the point of addiction, anything that we eat that our bodies do not respond well to is something we should consider limiting or not eating.
+If there is something that we eat and find that we just can’t stop eating it, then we should consider how to deal with that issue or eliminate that item from our home.

 So, how can we navigate the sweets and treats and all the holiday goodies without feeling deprived and yet stuffed and blah?
 I have some ideas!